 CAPITAL IMPROVEMENTS

-(ii) "Capital improvements" does not include making, in the ordinary course of management, repairs to common elements or replacements of the common elements with substantially similar items, subject to: (A) Availability of materials and products, (B) prevailing law, or (C) sound engineering and construction standards then prevailing.
+"Capital improvements" does not include making, in the ordinary course of management, repairs to common elements or replacements of the common elements with substantially similar items, subject to: (A) availability of materials and products, (B) prevailing law, or (C) sound engineering and construction standards then prevailing.

 The following definition of "Capital Addition or Improvement" sets clear parameters:

-“Capital Addition or Improvement” means additions to the existing Condominium Property.
-This shall not include maintenance, repair or replacement of existing structures and Buildings, even if there are changes to or replacement of an existing material with different material.
-These do not include making, in the ordinary course of management, repairs to Common Elements or replacements of the Common Elements with substantially similar items, subject to: (A) Availability of materials and products, (B) prevailing law, or (C) sound engineering and construction standards then prevailing.
+“Capital Addition or Improvement” does not include making, in the ordinary course of management, repairs to Common Elements or replacements of the Common Elements with substantially similar items, subject to: (A) availability of materials and products, (B) prevailing law, or (C) sound engineering and construction standards then prevailing.
 “Capital Additions and Improvements” are defined as changes that:

 a) correct a defect, design flaw or omission in construction that: